bridgecrew-perf7/LDOS--Deployment/04 LDOS 1.1.1 & 1.2.0/ldos.md

 The following post-installation tasks need to be completed:
 * Licenses for Lumada Data Integration
 * License for Lumada Data Catalog
+You should be able to log in with:

+User: cmoore
+Password: cmoore

 ---